GCorbel/activeform-rails/README.md

   gem 'activeform-rails'
 ```

+Please make sure you are running a compatible version of Ruby, see below.

 ## Quick example

 In order to manage category and users, you can create an object like this :